-synchronization
+synchronization\

 measures the extent to which two clocks agree on what time it is.
+For example, the clock on one host might be 5.4 msec ahead of the clock on a second host.

+accuracy\

+measures the extent to which a given clock agrees with UTC.
+For example, the clock on a host might be 27.1 msec behind UTC.

+resolution\

+measures the precision of a given clock.
+For example, the clock on an old Unix host might tick only once every 10 msec, and thus have a resolution of only 10 msec.

+skew\

-For example, the clock on one host might be 5.4 msec ahead of the clock on a second host. {Comment: A rough ITU-T equivalent is "time error".} accuracy measures the extent to which a given clock agrees with UTC.
-For example, the clock on a host might be 27.1 msec behind UTC. {Comment: A rough ITU-T equivalent is "time error from UTC".} resolution measures the precision of a given clock.
-For example, the clock on an old Unix host might tick only once every 10 msec, and thus have a resolution of only 10 msec. {Comment: A very $% \left(1\right) =\left(1\right$ rough ITU-T equivalent is "sampling period".} skew measures the change of accuracy, or of synchronization, with time.
-For example, the clock on a given host might gain 1.3 $\ensuremath{\mathsf{msec}}$ per hour and thus be 27.1 $\ensuremath{\mathsf{msec}}$ behind UTC at one time and only 25.8 msec an hour later.
-In this case, we say that the clock of the given host has a skew of 1.3 msec per hour relative to UTC, which threatens accuracy.
-We might also speak of the skew of one clock relative to another clock, which threatens synchronization. {Comment: A rough ITU-T equivalent is "time drift".}
+measures the change of accuracy, or of synchronization, with time.
+For example, the clock on a given host might gain 1.3msec per hour and thus be 27.1 msec behind UTC at one time and only $25.8\ \mathrm{msec}$ an hour later.
+In this case, we say that the clock of the given host has a skew of $1.3\ \mathrm{msec}$ per hour relative to UTC, which threatens accuracy.
+We might also speak of the skew of one clock relative to another clock, which threatens synchronization.

-- 3. A Singleton Definition for One-way Delay - 3.1.
+- 2. A Singleton Definition for Round-trip Delay - 2.1.
 Metric Name:

-Type-P-One-way-Delay
+Type-P-Round-trip-Delay

-- 3.2.
+- 2.2.
 Metric Parameters:

 - + Src, the IP address of a host

 - + Dst, the IP address of a host

 - + T, a time

-3.3.
+- 2.3.
 Metric Units:

-The value of a Type-P-One-way-Delay is either a real number, or an undefined (informally, infinite) number of seconds.
+The value of a Type-P-Round-trip-Delay is either a real number, or an undefined (informally, infinite) number of seconds.

-3.4.
+2.4.
 Definition:

-For a real number dT, >>the Type-P-One-way-Delay from Src to Dst at T is dT<< means that Src sent the first bit of a Type-P packet to Dst at wire-time T and that Dst received the last bit of that packet at wire-time T+dT.
+For a real number dT, >>the \Type-P-Round-trip-Delay\ from Src to Dst at T is dT<< means that Src sent the first bit of a Type-P packet to Dst at wire-time\ T, that Dst received that packet, then immediately sent a Type-P packet back to Src, and that Src received the last bit of that packet at wire-time T+dT.

->>The Type-P-One-way-Delay from Src to Dst at T is undefined (informally, infinite)<< means that Src sent the first bit of a Type-P packet to Dst at wire-time T and that Dst did not receive that packet.
+>>The \Type-P-Round-trip-Delay\ from Src to Dst at T is undefined (informally, infinite)<< means that Src sent the first bit of a Type-P packet to Dst at wire-time T and that (either Dst did not receive the packet, Dst did not send a Type-P packet in response, or) Src did not receive that response packet.